scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 diverse backgrounds.
 Accordingly, the challenges and opportunities of being an educator in such a domain requires one to reflect on appropriate tools and approaches that promote educational success.
-It is the author's view, and experience, that the Python scripting language can be an effective part of the Data Science curriculum for several reasons such as its ease of use, its open source license, and its access to a vast array of libraries covering many topics of
+It is the authors' view, and experience, that the Python scripting language can be an effective part of the Data Science curriculum for several reasons such as its ease of use, its open source license, and its access to a vast array of libraries covering many topics of